lorelic/goc/README.md

 Q. I already have JFrog Artifactory set up to proxy GoCenter and GitHub within a virtual repository.
 What client should I use to build my Go project?

 A. ```goc``` only supports proxying modules from GoCenter.
 Use the [JFrog CLI](https://github.com/jfrog/jfrog-cli-go) to build your Go projects when using Artifactory, with GoCenter set up as a remote repository.
 [JFrog CLI](https://github.com/jfrog/jfrog-cli-go) provides a simple interface for a variety of functions with Artifactory.
 To learn how to use JFrog CLI, please visit the [JFrog CLI User Guide](https://www.jfrog.com/confluence/display/CLI/JFrog+CLI).

+Q. Doesn't using ```goc``` defeat some purposes of an immutable builds?
+For example, one can't be sure which dependencies are trustworthy (immutable, cached in GoCenter) and which are still volatile (coming from GitHub, for example).

+A. We recommend you use ```goc``` for development, until GoCenter includes all the dependencies you will ever need.
+For production builds you should lock down the resolution of dependencies and also use a local repository to host and cache your modules.

 # Troubleshooting & Issues
 ## Communicating with us